can light bulbs kill bees

 Why are bees attracted to light bulbs?

-Many flying insects seem to be drawn toward light sources, but why does this happen and how does light attract bees in the first place?
+Many flying insects get drawn toward light sources, but why does it happen, and how does light attract bees in the first place?

-Young bees will go through several chemical changes in their brain and endocrine system that cause the progressive attraction to light sources.
+Young bees undergo several chemical changes in their brain and endocrine system that cause progressive attraction to light sources.

-To avoid this simply ensure your managed hive or wild nest is completely removed from any artificial light sources.
+To avoid this, simply ensure your managed hive or wild nest is wholly removed from any artificial light sources.

 Hot light bulbs and light bulb fittings can kill bees on rare occasions.
 If you have managed hives in your garden or on your property, ensure they are removed from any artificial light.